 Those leaders came together to tackle this conservation challenge and formed what became Willamette Partnership.
 We built the Willamette Restoration Strategy with realistic goals, recommended policies, and tools to achieve results that were good for nature and good for people.
 As a result, millions have been spent in restoring floodplains and habitat in partnership with farmers and cities using innovative strategies driven by science.
 Today, the Willamette River is getting better.
 We can swim in it again and the bald eagles are back.

-Since that moment in the Willamette, we have continued throwing our shoulders behind market-based conservation — incentives that encourage people to value nature — throughout the American West.
+Since that moment in the Willamette, we have continued throwing our shoulders behind ecosystem services and market-based conservation — incentives that encourage people to value nature — throughout the American West.